Lizzie-2018

 Free Solo (2018) offers a solid and conventional documentary with enough outdoor sequences amid the standard interviews to satisfy all.
 The finale, while predictable in showing Alex’s successful climb to Mount, is photographed exceptionally well and professional in spirit.

-The documentary suffers from some predictability issues and a lack of any real cliffhanger (pun intended) but feels fresh and celebrates the human spirit in a big way.
+The documentary suffers from some predictability issues and a lack of a real cliffhanger (pun intended), but it feels fresh and celebrates the human spirit in a big way.

 Bad Times at the El Royale-2018